Article Overview: Historic Sites In Michigan

 1. Automotive Hall Of Fame

-It’s an American museum and hall of fame celebrating the men and women whose automotive innovations changed the world and revolutionized the transportation industry.
+The Automotive Hall of Fame is a museum and hall of fame located in Dearborn, Michigan, that celebrates the men and women whose innovations in the automotive industry have changed the world and revolutionized transportation.

 Take A Deeper Dive